Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers indicates Seaholme recorded around 15 residential properties granted approval per year over the past five financial years, totalling an estimated 77 homes.
-As of FY-26, four approvals have been recorded.
-On average, 0.7 people moved to the area annually for each dwelling built between FY-21 and FY-25, suggesting new supply is meeting or exceeding demand.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Seaholme has recorded around 15 residential properties granted approval per year over the past five financial years.
+This totals an estimated 78 homes.
+So far in FY-26, six approvals have been recorded.
+On average, only 0.7 people moved to the area for each dwelling built between FY-21 and FY-25, indicating that new supply is keeping pace with or exceeding demand.

 Frequently Asked Questions - Development